IBM/cloud-native-starter/documentation/DemoAuthentication.md

 **Use another OpenID identify provider**

-You can you any OpenID identity provider.
+You can use any OpenID identity provider.
 In this case paste the endpoint URLs in [authentication-nodejs/.env](../authentication-nodejs/.env).
 Check out [authentication-nodejs/.env.template](../authentication-nodejs/.env.template) for an example.

 **Set up the Demo**